-Fix Overscan Using TV
+Fix Overscan and Underscan Using Windows

 The quickest way to fix overscan is to use the settings of whatever TV you’re using.
-This way you’re likely to retain a better picture quality than you would using whatever onboard options your PC has (we’ll get to those in a moment).
+This way you’re likely to retain a better picture quality than you would using whatever onboard options your PC has.
+(We’ll get to those in a moment).

 The exact name of this setting varies between TV brands, but generally speaking, you’ll find it by pressing the “Menu” button on your remote, then navigating to Picture Size, Aspect Ratio or something similar, where you’ll get to pick between settings like 16:9, 4:3, Zoom, Super Zoom and so on.